 - You have heavy vaginal bleeding that fills 1 or more sanitary pads in 1 hour.

 - You have a fever.

-- Your incision is swollen, red, or has pus coming from it.
+- Your incision is swollen, red, or draining pus.

-- You have questions or concerns about your C-section or how to care for your baby.
+- You have questions or concerns about yourself or your baby.

 Seek care immediately or call 911 if:

 - You feel lightheaded, short of breath, and have chest pain.

 - Your arm or leg feels warm, tender, and painful.
 It may look swollen and red.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.